Roasted fennel and snow pea salad

-Here’s one of our all time FAVORITE low-carb sides.
-Roasted fennel is a mild, mellow delight... much like a smooth jazz song.
+Here’s one of our all time favorite low carb sides.
+Roasted fennel is a mild, mellow delight with a hint of licorice flavor ... as sophisticated a vegetable as a smooth jazz song.
 Serve it up with snow peas and pumpkin seeds you’ll feel the groove!

 - 1 lb 450 g fresh fennel